-Please dress in business casual for your first clinical day/orientation day.
-To pick up your patient assignments, please dress in your school uniform, if you have one, or in business casual.
+Please dress in business casual attire for your first clinical day/orientation day.
+To pick up your patient assignments, please dress in your school uniform (if you have one) or in business casual.
 YOU MUST HAVE A PHOTO ID ON AT ALL TIMES WHEN YOU ARE IN OUR FACILITY.
-Our staff dress casually and do not typically wear scrubs or uniforms.
+Our staffers dress casually and do not typically wear scrubs or uniforms.
 You may wear scrub bottoms and colored tops, business casual or jeans.
 You are encouraged to dress comfortably yet look professional.
 The following is a list of items you may not wear:

 - Open-toed shoes or sandals

 - Tank tops or any shirt exposing the underarm area

 - Low-waisted pants or jeans exposing your abdomen, back or buttock(s)